Skip to main content

 Onboarding Process

 The onboarding process consists of the (i) registration process and (ii) registration approval process and can be extended by the (iii) technical integration process in accordance with the CX-0006 standard (see Figure Onboarding Process).
-To join the data space, all particiapts must complete the registration process.
+To join the data space, all participants must complete the registration process.
 To exchange data with partners, participants must also complete the technical integration process and sign the General Data Exchange Framework.

 Onboarding Process Onboarding Process